US city councils increasingly call for Israel-Gaza ceasefire, analysis shows

 ‘Take a stance’

-Hamas said yesterday it had received and was studying a new proposal for a ceasefire and release of hostages in Gaza, presented by mediators after talks with Israel, in what appeared to be the most serious peace initiative for months.
+Hamas said on Tuesday it had received and was studying a new proposal for a ceasefire and release of hostages in Gaza, presented by mediators after talks with Israel, in what appeared to be the most serious peace initiative for months.

 US support for Israel throughout the war has sharply divided Americans, sparking protests in US cities in support of both Israel and Gaza.
 However, a Reuters poll last year found bipartisan support for a ceasefire.